How to Bet on Tyson Fury vs Dillian Whyte | California Sports Betting Sites

 - Pro Boxing Record: 28-2

 Tyson Fury has a seven-inch reach advantage and will outweigh Whyte by at least 20 pounds.
-Fury holds major advantages in Saturday night’s fight and has demonstrated a stronger chin than Whyte.
+Fury holds major advantages in Saturday night’s fight and has demonstrated a stronger chin than Whyte in the past, which should allow him to hold up against Whyte’s powerful left hook.

-Whyte has fallen to Anthony Joshua and an ancient Alexander Povetkin via knockout in his two losses.
-He has a tendency to gas out late and has been hurt in every major fight in his career.
+On the other hand, Whyte has fallen to Anthony Joshua and an ancient Alexander Povetkin via knockout in his two losses.
+While he avenged his loss to Povetkin, he has a tendency to run out of gas late in fights and has been hurt badly in every major fight in his career.

-Look for the fight to go under 9.5 rounds.
-Take Tyson Fury via TKO round 8.
+Look for the fight to go under 9.5 rounds and take Tyson Fury via TKO round 8.

-Click on the button below to place your free boxing bets at BetOnline, one of the best California sports betting sites.
+Click on the button below to claim your free boxing bets at BetUS and BetOnline, two of the best California sports betting sites.